Electrokinetic Propulsion for Electronically Integrated Microscopic Robots: Results

-The basic mechanisms behind electrokinetic propulsion \cite{lyklema_fundamentals_2000,hunter_foundations_2001} are depicted in Figure \ref{fig1}a.
+The basic mechanism behind electrokinetic propulsion is well established \cite{lyklema_fundamentals_2000,hunter_foundations_2001} and depicted in Figure \ref{fig1}a.
 The motor generates an electric field by feeding current into solution.
-This field pushes on mobile charges nearby the robot (e.g., in the electrical double layer surrounding the motor and/or nearby surfaces or the diffusion layer).
+This field pushes on nearby mobile charges (e.g., in the electrical double layer surrounding the motor and/or nearby surfaces or the diffusion layer).
 Movement of the charges is resisted by drag from the surrounding fluid, establishing a flow that moves the motor.

-In general, electrokinetic propulsion has several attractive features for electronically integrated microrobots.
-Prior work on electrokinetic micromotors has shown high speed propulsion ($>1$ body length per second) while consuming low power ($\sim 10^{-15}$ W) \cite{wang_understanding_2013, paxton_catalytically_2006, wong_progress_2016}.
-Further, many of the materials used in micromotors, like refractory metals and metal-oxides, are compatible with clean room processing \cite{zhang_janus_2017, chen_steering_2023}, enabling straightforward integration.
-Finally, the voltages and currents are limited by electrochemistry in the surrounding solution to approximately 0.1-1 V and 10 pA/$\mu$m$^2$, respectively, making them compatible with semiconductor circuits \cite{wang_bipolar_2006,molnar_nanoliter-scale_2021,st_pierre_toward_2019,jeong_fully-integrated_2014,cortese_microscopic_2020,galea_ultra_2018,zaghloul_1025_2013}.

-To realise these potential gains, we built a prototype robot that generates its propulsive electric field using on-board electronics (Fig. \ref{fig1}b).
-Photovoltaic (PV) cells, wired in series, feed current into the solution through 70 x 70 $\mu$m titanium-platinum electrodes at either end of the robot.
+To realize an electronically controlled version, we build robots that generate propulsive electric fields using on-board photovoltaic cells (PVs) (Fig. \ref{fig1}b).
+We deliberately keep the circuit simple, stripping the robot's electronics to the bare minimum to facilitate characterization.
+The PVs, wired in series, feed current into the solution through 70 x 70 $\mu m^2$ titanium-platinum electrodes at either end of the robot.
+Because the nominal voltage supplied by these cells is large enough to perform hydrolysis, the complete circuit is current limited by the incident light flux, allowing us to directly control the applied electric field with the illumination intensity.
 For insulation, the PVs and associated wiring are covered in a layer of photoresist.
-All of these parts are fabricated massively in parallel with a previously developed, fully lithographic protocol \cite{miskin_electronically_2020,reynolds_microscopic_2022}, enabling several hundred devices per 1 cm chip as seen in Figure \ref{fig1}b.
+All of these parts are fabricated massively in parallel (see SI Appendix, Section \ref{fab}) with a previously developed, fully lithographic protocol \cite{miskin_electronically_2020,reynolds_microscopic_2022}, enabling several hundred devices per 1 cm chip as seen in Figure \ref{fig1}b.